Michedev/tensorguard/README.md

 # Tensor Guard

-TensorGuard is a tool to help with handling shapes in any tensor based library (e.g. Numpy, Pytorch, Tensorflow).
+TensorGuard helps to guard against bad Tensor shapes in any tensor based library (e.g. Numpy, Pytorch, Tensorflow) using an intuitive symbolic-based syntax